tart-telescope/tart_website/docs/docs/install/debugging-network.md

 ## Ethernet and WiFi

 The TART uses either Ethernet, or WiFi connectivity.
 By default TART expects to use DHCP to configure the network interface.
-If networking is not working, then try the following steps:
+If networking is not working, then try the following tests:

 ### Test 1: WiFi Connection